Tailgate Fan looks at the best tailgating foods, course by course. Dig in, and drink up.

-Camille Ford and Tailgate Fan visit Cannibal Beer & Butcher in NYC for tripe chili dogs.
+Camille Ford and Tailgate Fan visit The Meatball Shop in NYC for Buffalo chicken meatballs.

 While turkey is the quintessential Thanksgiving dish, it’s the side dishes that can make or break the meal.
 From roasted asparagus to classic pumpkin pie, it’s time to get inspired.